 NINE WEEKS TO GO

-So first up, time to start thinking about training.
-I have printed off the Exodus training guide (which is here in case anyone else wants it), and so far I’ve done nothing with it.
+So first up, time to start thinking about training for Kilimanjaro.
+I have printed off the Exodus* training guide (which is here in case anyone else wants it), and so far I’ve done nothing with it.
 It seems enormously demanding (not just physically, but also in terms of time commitment), and I’m just not sure I’m going to be able to stick to it.
 That’s not to say I won’t train, I just might have to do my own thing and hope it’s good enough!

 So in that spirit, I started off by walking home from work.
 It’s 11.5 km from the office in Waterloo to my home in East Acton, and it took me about 2 hours 15 minutes.
 I was surprised to discover, even after living in London for 13 years, just how green the city centre is: for a whole hour of the trip I was walking on grass (through the Royal Parks).
-I was wearing my new boots which I bought back in January (Salomon Quest 4D 2 GTX) but still need proper breaking in, and they did ok, though my legs were pretty tired by the time I got home, and, weirdly, the joint of my big toe hurt!
+I was wearing my new boots which I bought back in January (Salomon Quest 4D 2*) but still need proper breaking in, and they did ok, though my legs were pretty tired by the time I got home, and, weirdly, the joint of my big toe hurt!
 Not sure what that’s about, though when I googled it, the internet did of course tell me that it’s probably early-onset osteoarthritis.
 The joys of self-diagnosis…

 But I need to find some hills to walk up, and that means leaving London.
 So I’ve asked a few of my more energetic friends to do day hikes with me or even, hopefully, weekends away stomping up hills.
 Let’s see how that goes…

-Gear.
+What to Pack for Kilimanjaro?
 The first thing I need is a decent set of waterproofs.
 I don’t own any trousers and my jacket is 18 years old!
 After lots of research I came to the conclusion that Gore-Tex might be pretty essential, though other brands of waterproofing are available, and decent Gore-Tex jackets cost a fortune!
 Because of the cost I started off by buying a Mountain Equipment Drilite one, but after speaking to a friend who got rained on copiously on Kilimanjaro, I worried that it wouldn’t be up to the job.
-So I took it back and swapped it for this very lovely Arcteryx Zeta LT jacket, which although expensive, was on sale, so a bargain!
+So I took it back and swapped it for this very lovely Arcteryx Zeta LT* jacket, which although expensive, was on sale, so a bargain!
 Well, that’s what I’m telling myself, and at least I have confidence it’ll keep me dry…

 As for trousers, I got these Mountain Equipment Aeon Pants* in the sale, they are only Drilite and not Gore-Tex, but they should be ok.